mate-academy/qa_pw_allure_for_coffee_cart/README copy.md

-# Setup Allure for CoffeeCart
+# Practice task: Parametrized tests for CoffeeCart

 ## Preparation:
 1. Open the forked repo in VSCode.